AtmoFX/bigint/README.md

 ## A summary of the project

+**Do you need thousands of digits?
+Millions?
+More?
+This library got you covered!<br/>
+Are you after documentation but cannot be bothered looking up for research papers?
+Browse the resources here.**

 There are already many big integer libraries out there:

 - GMP (The GNU Multiple Precision Arithmetic Library) is by far the most well-known, and not only for integers.